 The Chief Executive provides strategic and operational leadership to ensure the Society's continuing development and financial stability.
-They are responsible for the delivery of financial objectives of the Society.
+They are responsible for the delivery of the financial objectives for the Society.
 They are also responsible for ensuring that the Society and its employees act at all times in the best interests of its members and meet the expectations of regulatory bodies.